ForEvolve/ForEvolve-Framework/src/ForEvolve.Markdown/README.md

 ﻿# ForEvolve.Markdown
-This library contains implementations of the `ForEvolve.Markdown.Abstractions` library.
-It allows consumers to easily convert strings to Markdown.
+Allows consumers to easily convert strings to Markdown using the `IMarkdownConverter` interface.

+---

+> This library contains implementations of `ForEvolve.Markdown.Abstractions`.

 The center piece is the `IMarkdownConverter` interface.